russellsean/simple-weather/src/public/README.md

-# simple-weather
+# simple-inout

-> Simple weather app using firebase and vuejs
+> Simple inout app using firebase and vuejs

 ## Build Setup